-Before you start a project, you need to create a new environment where all the elements of your project - such as programs, objects, and rules - will be stored.
-That environment is called a workspace.
-A workspace is a set of folders in which the database, source-code and all files necessary to your project are stored.

-A workspace can hold one or more projects, which are the eventual programs or 'executables', but only one web project - WebApp.src.
-In the Studio, Workspace Dashboard gives you an overview of the workspace and more details are displayed in Workspace Explorer and Code Explorer.
-You can also see a workspace's directory structure in the Configure Workspace Properties dialog under the Tools menu in the Studio.
+Before you start a web project, it is required to make a new environment on your PC, called a "workspace".
+A workspace is a set of folders in which the database, source-code and such are stored.
+A workspace can only have one web project.
+This project will be compiled into a program or 'executable'.
+The workspace and project information is viewed from within the DataFlex Studio through the Workspace Explorer.
+You can also see a workspace's directory structure in the Configure Workspace Properties dialog.